-The discount rate used to determine the plan benefit obligations as of December 31, 2023, and the annual periodic costs for 2024, was decreased from 5.04% to 4.86% for the Curtiss-Wright Pension Plan, and from 4.99% to 4.79% for the nonqualified benefit plan, to reflect current economic conditions.
+The discount rate used to determine the plan benefit obligations as of December 31, 2024, and the annual periodic costs for 2025, was increased from 4.86% to 5.55% for the Curtiss-Wright Pension Plan, and from 4.79% to 5.46% for the nonqualified benefit plan, to reflect current economic conditions.
 The rates reflect the hypothetical rates at which the projected benefit obligations could be effectively settled or paid out to participants on that date.
 We determine our discount rates for past service liabilities and service cost by utilizing a select bond yield curve developed by our actuaries, which is based on the rates of return on high-quality, fixed-income corporate bonds available at the measurement date with maturities that match the plan's expected cash outflows for benefit payments.
 Interest cost is determined by applying the spot rate from the full yield curve to each anticipated benefit payment.
-The discount rate changes contributed to an increase in the benefit obligation of \$12 million in the CW plans.
+The discount rate changes contributed to an decrease in the benefit obligation of \$41 million in the CW plans.

-The rate of compensation increase for base pay in the pension plans remained unchanged at a weighted average of 3.4% for the current period, based upon a graded scale of 4.1% to 2.9% that decrements as pay increases, which reflects the experience over past years and the Company's expectation of future salary increases.
+The rate of compensation increase for base pay in the pension plans remained unchanged at a weighted average of 3.39% for the current period, based upon a graded scale of 4.1% to 2.9% that decrements as pay increases, which reflects the experience over past years and the Company's expectation of future salary increases.
 We also retained our mortality assumptions from prior year for the CW Pension plan by adopting a 50/50 blend of the Pri-2012 Aggregate and White Collar tables published by the Society of Actuaries in October 2019, while retaining the White Collar table for the nonqualified plan.
-We also retained the MP-2021 projected mortality scale published in October 2021, with no pandemic adjustments.
+We also retained the MP-2021 projected mortality scale published in October 2021, with no

 The overall expected return on assets assumption is based primarily on the expectations of future performance.
 Expected future performance is determined by weighting the expected returns for each asset class by the plan's asset allocation.
 The expected returns are based on long-term capital market assumptions provided by our investment consultants.
-Based on a review of market trends, actual returns on plan assets, and other factors, the Company's expected long-term rate of return on plan assets was increased to 6.75% as of December 31, 2023, which will be utilized for determining 2024 pension cost.
-An expected long-term rate of return of 6.50% was used for determining 2023 expense, with 5.75% used for 2022 pension expense and 6.50% used for 2021 pension expense.
+Based on a review of market trends, actual returns on plan assets, and other factors, the Company's expected long-term rate of return on plan assets was increased to 7.25% as of December 31, 2024, which will be utilized for determining 2025 pension cost.
+An expected long-term rate of return of 6.75% was used for determining 2024 expense, with 6.50% used for 2023 pension expense.